 In connection with its derivative activities, the Company generally enters into master netting agreements and collateral agreements with its counterparties.
-These agreements provide the Company with the right, in the event of a default by the counterparty, to net a counterparty's rights and obligations under the agreement and to liquidate and set off collateral against any net amount owed by the counterparty.
+These agreements provide the Company with the right, in the event of a default by the counterparty, to net a counterparty's rights and obligations under the agreement and to liquidate and set off cash collateral against any net amount owed by the counterparty.
+Derivatives with enforceable master netting agreements are reported net of cash collateral received and posted.